The first Black composers

 The next century would see a trickle of Black composers, mostly in America.
 One notable exception is Charles Lucien Lambert, who moved from his native New Orleans (something of a haven for Black Americans at the time) to Paris before finally settling in Rio de Janeiro – a rich cultural mix only amplified by the Creole heritage he explored in his music.
 Biographical details for many of his contemporaries are scant by comparison, though we can infer that Francis Johnson’s improvisatory style of performance pre-empted jazz by several decades, while John Thomas Douglass’ opera Virginia's Ball is believed to be the first opera written by a Black American.
 Unfortunately this is a lost work, so all we know of it is the tantalising details provided in surviving documents.
 The same is true of the entire body of work (including 5 operettas) written by Louisa Melvin Delos Mars, one of the first Black American female composers.

 The recognition of Black music – spirituals in particular – as a worthy basis for composition gained immeasurably from Dvořák’s encouragement when he first visited the US in the early 1890s.
 The Black musical community had in fact been instrumental in gaining his support: it was Harry Burleigh, one of his students at the National Conservatory of Music of America, who introduced Dvořák to Black American music, with benefits that proved to be mutual.
-On 24 January 1894, just over a month the premiere of Dvořák’s New World Symphony, a concert was put on at the Conservatory which featured a nearly all-Black line-up of soloists.
+On 24 January 1894, just over a month after the premiere of Dvořák’s New World Symphony, a concert was put on at the Conservatory which featured a nearly all-Black line-up of soloists.
 As the New York Herald put it, “bodies had been liberated but the gates of the artistic world were still locked” – an important step in terms of giving Black performers their due on the concert platform.
 In terms of composers, a further beneficiary of this performance was Maurice Arnold, another Black student of Dvořák’s, whose Plantation Dances went on to meet with considerable success, though they are little known today.

 Back on the other side of the Atlantic, Samuel Coleridge-Taylor had shown promising musical talent as a child and, now in his mid-20s, he was fast making a name for himself.
 1898 saw the premieres of both the Ballade in A minor (commissioned by the Three Choirs Festival, on Elgar’s recommendation) and Hiawatha’s Wedding Feast, a cantata which soon came to rival Mendelssohn’s Elijah and even Handel’s Messiah in terms of popularity.
 Remarkably, Hiawatha was published before its premiere, by which time Coleridge-Taylor had also been commissioned to write what would be the first of two sequels.